ritiksah141/iotsentinel/docs/USER_PERSONAS.md

 ### Success Criteria for IoTSentinel

+- ✅ Can see live network traffic in real-time (US-002).
-- ✅ Understands what "anomaly detection" actually means
+- ✅ Understands _why_ an alert was triggered via explanations (US-004).
-- ✅ Can see which features triggered an alert (with explanations)
+- ✅ Can see visual patterns, like the device heatmap (US-006).
-- ✅ Feels like he's learning security concepts through use
-- ✅ Can confidently discuss home network security with friends
+- ✅ Can see the ML model's performance metrics (US-010).
+- ✅ Can export raw data for his own analysis (US-013).

 ---